beehive-lab/TornadoVM/docs/source/installation.rst

 The following instructions have been tested on Linux Bianbu OS 1.0.15 on a Bananapi F3 SBC.

-The installation requires a patch for RISC-V. This patch disable `cmake-maven` pkugin for the native OpenCL part due to unsupported port for RISC-V.
+The installation requires a patch that disables the `cmake-maven` plugin for the native OpenCL part due to unsupported port for RISC-V.

 We have pushed a script that automatically applies the patch and builds TornadoVM to run on RISC-V.